MSUSEL/msusecl-pique-data/README.md

 ### Introduction
 PIQUE uses two main external sources of data regarding known vulnerabilities.
-The [National Vulnerability database (NVD)](https://nvd.nist.gov/) maintained by The National Institutes of Standards and Technology (NIST) "is the U.S. government repository of standards based vulnerability management data represented using the Security Content Automation Protocol (SCAP)." (nvd.nist.gov, accessed 5/1/2024).
+The [National Vulnerability database (NVD)](https://nvd.nist.gov/) maintained by The National Institutes of Standards and Technology (NIST), "is the U.S. government repository of standards based vulnerability management data represented using the Security Content Automation Protocol (SCAP)." (nvd.nist.gov, accessed 5/1/2024).
 The other is the [GitHub Advisory database (GHSA)](https://github.com/github/advisory-database).
-The NVD is accessed via a RESTful api whereas the GHSA offers a GraphQL endpoint and schema.
-The "data" package contains programmatic tools to standardize and streamline consumption of these api's.
+The NVD is accessed via a RESTful API whereas the GHSA offers a GraphQL endpoint and schema.
+The "Data" library contains programmatic tools to standardize and streamline consumption of these api's.
 These tools include Request and Response objects for both the NVD and GHSA.
 Handlers, deserialization utilities, and POJOs are included as well.
-Directions follow, but this is designed to be a plug-and-play interface for consuming api's with PIQUE.
+Directions follow, but this is designed to be a plug-and-play interface for consuming API's with PIQUE.

 In addition to third-party api consumption, PIQUE is configured to work with a local mirror of the entire NVD.
 This is a best practice suggested by NIST when working with large amounts of NVD data.